aarushmagic/esp-scope/README.md

 ### Accessing the Web Interface

-If your DHCP server supports it, the app sets its hostname and yu can just navigate to http://espscope (you may have/need a default domain extension)
+If your DHCP server supports it, the app sets its hostname and you can just navigate to http://esp-scope (you may have/need a default domain extension)

 1. After flashing, the ESP32 will display its IP address in the serial monitor.
 2. Open a web browser and navigate to the displayed IP address (e.g., `http://192.168.4.1`).